Mexico is world’s deadliest spot for environmental activists

 The Yaquis are the legal owners of at least half the water in the river basin that bears their name and which they have defended through nearly five centuries of massacres and extermination.
 But they have seen much of their water redirected to feed burgeoning industries and projects to plant vineyards and avocados in the desert.

 President Andrés Manuel López Obrador last month apologized to the Yaquis for past abuses and promised a series of infrastructure programs to improve their lives.
-But López Obrador has refused to stop the siphoning off of their water, though the director of the local water district, Humberto Borbón, says it is “100% illegal” and court rulings have backed the Yaquis’ position.
+But López Obrador has refused to stop the siphoning off their water, though the director of the local water district, Humberto Borbón, says it is “100% illegal” and court rulings have backed the Yaquis’ position.

 The Yaquis find themselves at the center of a perfect storm: Everybody from Mexican drug cartels to water-hungry lithium mines covet their land.
 But they themselves live in poverty and often don’t even have running water in their homes.